-63 Applicants should read grant guidance carefully to ensure compliance with standards, allowable cost, documentation, reporting, and audit requirements.
+65 Applicants should read grant guidance carefully to ensure compliance with standards, allowable cost, documentation, reporting, and audit requirements.
 If interested in using federal funds to purchase equipment that does not align with P25 standards or does not appear on the approved equipment list, the applicant should consult with the federal grant-making agency to determine if non-P25 compliant equipment is allowable.
 In some cases, written justification must be provided to the grantor.
 Many agencies will not approve non-standards-based equipment unless there are compelling reasons for using other solutions.
 Authorizing language for most emergency communications grants strongly encourages investment in standards-based equipment.
 Funding requests by agencies to replace or add radio equipment to an existing non-P25 system (e.g., procuring new portable radios for an existing analog system) will be considered if there is a clear rationale why such equipment should be purchased and written justification of how the equipment will advance interoperability and support eventual migration to interoperable systems.
 Written justification should also explain how that purchase will serve the needs of the applicant better than equipment or systems that meet or exceed such standards.
 Absent compelling reasons for using other solutions, agencies should invest in standards-based equipment.

-technical specifications for that are designed to ensure equipment is interoperable regardless of manufacturer.
+Grant recipients should purchase P25 compliant systems and equipment that has been assessed in accordance with the P25 Compliance Assessment Program (P25 CAP).
+P25 standards provide many technical specifications designed to ensure equipment is interoperable regardless of manufacturer.
 Recipients should obtain documented evidence of P25 compliance from the manufacturer that the equipment has been tested and passed all the applicable, published, normative P25 compliance assessment test procedures for performance, conformance, and interoperability as defined in the latest P25 Compliance Assessment Bulletins for testing requirements.
-If documentation for applicable equipment is not available through the P25 CAP or there is an absence of applicable testing in the P25 CAP, recipients should obtain documented evidence from the manufacturer stating that the applicable tests were conducted in accordance with the published test procedures in the P25 suite of standards.
+If documentation for applicable equipment is not available through the P25 CAP or there is an absence of applicable testing in the P25 CAP, recipients should obtain documented evidence from the manufacturer stating that the applicable tests were conducted in accordance with the published test procedures in the P25 suite of standards and successfully passed.